-2) Lack of Justification for Expansion: The existing RAC is underdeveloped, with the majority of its parcels being agricultural or vacant, and only two parcels used for commercial purposes.
+3) Lack of Justification for Expansion: The existing RAC is underdeveloped, with the majority of its parcels being agricultural or vacant, and only two parcels used for commercial purposes.
 Policy 2.1.21 emphasizes that new RAC expansions should occur only when there is a demonstrated need.
 In this case, the current RAC area can accommodate future development, making expansion unnecessary and inconsistent with the intent of the policy.
-With the 18.72-acre addition of this parcel to the RAC, future expansion of the RAC would then be limited to less than four (4) acres with respect to the 96-acre maximum RAC size.

-3) Conflict with Minimizing Rural Impact: Policy 2.1.21 aims to minimize impacts on surrounding rural areas by encouraging compact, shared-access development within RAC boundaries.
+4) Conflict with Minimizing Rural Impact: Policy 2.1.21 aims to minimize impacts on surrounding rural areas by encouraging compact, shared-access development within RAC boundaries.
 Expanding the RAC to the subject parcel, which is surrounded by agricultural and residential uses, could introduce incompatible development patterns and increase land use conflicts.

-4) Proposed Use Misalignment: The proposed use-a landscape contractor's yard with agricultural building sales-does not align with the mixed-use intent of an RAC.
+5) Proposed Use Misalignment: The proposed use-a landscape contractor's yard with agricultural building sales-does not align with the mixed-use intent of an RAC.
 RACs are designed to provide daily needs and services for rural residents, reducing trips to urban areas.
 The proposed use primarily serves commercial and agricultural business operations, which are not consistent with the policy's goals.